- ABOUT US

-There have been endless studies into the importance of natural light and the positive physical and mental impact it has on employees.
-On average, office workers who work in spaces with plenty of natural light sleep 46 minutes longer than those who don’t.
-Those exposed to a little sunlight with some added greenery around the office have also been found to be 15% more creative.
-What’s more, potential employees are actually on the look out for well lit spaces, with many citing their workplace environment as a number one priority.
+There have been many studies into the importance of natural light and the positive physical and mental impact it has on employees.
+On average, office workers with plenty of natural light exposure sleep 46 minutes longer than those who don’t, whilst those exposed to a little sunlight with some added greenery around the office have also been found to be 15% more creative.
+Perhaps more importantly, today’s potential employees are actually on the lookout for well-lit or inspiring spaces, with many citing their workplace environment as a number one priority.

-As Clement learned during the Fleet Street project, maximising natural light in corporate spaces isn’t always easy, especially in old, dark office buildings with areas that are necessarily segmented.
-This is where internal glazed steel screens can really make a positive change for the good, creating the illusion of more light and a sense of airiness.
-Of course, the larger the window, the more benefit you’ll gain in the way of natural light, but for large, broken up spaces, metal screens help to maximise the light available, allowing it to flow through to every corner.
+Maximising natural light in commercial spaces isn’t always easy, especially in old, dark office buildings with areas that are often quite segmented.
+This is where internal glazed steel screens can really transform the office environment, creating the illusion of more light, airiness and a better sense of openness.
+Of course, the larger the windows, the more benefit you’ll gain in the way of natural light, but for large, broken up spaces, metal screens allow light to flow through to every corner.

-A couple of years ago, specialist supplier of handmade artisan tiles, Bert & May, approached us to manufacture a steel and glass framed dividing window and door for its offices in Bethnal Green.
-Separating its working offices from the warehouse space and enabling the flow of light throughout, the steel screen is made from W20 sections and 6.4mm laminated glass units then powder coated in Anthracite Grey.
+Several years ago, specialist supplier of handmade artisan tiles, Bert & May, approached us to manufacture a steel and glass framed dividing window and door for its offices in Bethnal Green.
+Separating its working offices from the warehouse space and enabling the flow of light throughout, the steel screen is made from W20 sections and 6.4mm laminated glass units, then powder coated in our striking Anthracite Grey colour.

 Making your space a great place to work can start with something as simple as installing an interior steel screen.
-If you’re looking for ways to brighten up your space, please don’t hesitate to get in touch.
+If you’re looking for ways to brighten up your space, please don’t hesitate to get in touch with the team.

 Alternatively, you can click here if you’d like to request a brochure.